 The bits per frame can be measured by selecting the toolbar measurement tool, placing the crosshair cursor over the point to be measured, and reading the result from the left side of the status bar.

-View AVC to SVC MB Percentage View
+View AVC to SVC MB percentage view

+This displays the AVC versus SVC MB percentage for the current picture.
 The key (on the right side) gives a color code for the MB types (SVC and AVC).